The California Textbook Review Scandal

 The blatant errors on rudimentary facts indicate that the material was authored by non-experts whose knowledge about India and Hinduism is severely limited.
 However California and many other states in the US have a sizeable Indian American population today.
 There is therefore every reason that the Hindu community should be treated on par with other communities by ensuring that the task of writing textbook sections related to their civilization involves Indian academics who are experts in ancient Indian history and are also practising Hindus.

-An Example of a Controversial Topic:
+An Example of a Controversial Topic

 The textbooks continue to propagate the Aryan Invasion Theory according to which fair-skinned, light-haired and blue-eyed Aryans invaded India in 1500 BCE.
 The theory relies on racist and colonial interpretations of Indian history from the 19th century.
 Such theories have been discredited by recent studies involving genetics, carbon dating and satellite imagery.
-In spite of the fact that versions of the Aryan Invasion Theory have been used to bolster hate-ideologies such as Nazism and neo-Nazism, the academics promoted by the CBE and IER insist that it be taught to Grade 6 students.
+In spite of the fact that versions of the Aryan Invasion Theory have been used to bolster hateful ideologies such as Nazism and neo-Nazism, the academics promoted by the CBE and IER insist that it be taught to Grade 6 students.

-California Parents for the Equalization of Educational Materials (CAPEEM) has filed a complaint in the U.S. District Court in the Eastern District of California against the California State Board of Education and the California Department of Education.
+California Parents for the Equalization of Educational Materials (CAPEEM) filed a complaint in the U.S. District Court in the Eastern District of California against the California State Board of Education and the California Department of Education.
 The complaint is about the civil rights of Hindus and Hindu children, the derogatory portrayal of Hinduism & Ancient Indian Civilization and the violation of Federal laws and statutes.

 The civil rights of Hindu school children are violated by advancing an inaccurate and derogatory picture of Hinduism in sixth grade school textbooks.
 The California Department of Education and State Board of Education meetings on the matter failed to address Hindu concerns.
 Hindus are being discriminated against.